 2026 NBA Western Conference finals odds, predictions: Thunder vs. Spurs Game 2 picks by expert on 132-92 run

-SportsLine's Mike Barner reveals his San Antonio Spurs vs. OKC Thunder Game 2 picks for Wednesday
+SportsLine's Mike Barner reveals his San Antonio Spurs vs. OKC Thunder Game 2 NBA playoff picks for Wednesday

 Game 1 of the 2026 NBA Western Conference finals was an instant classic as the San Antonio Spurs went on the road and beat the Oklahoma City Thunder 122-115 in double overtime.
 Victor Wembanyama scored 41 points and grabbed 24 rebounds, while Dylan Harper added 24 points and seven steals.
-The top-seeded Thunder will look to bounce back and salvage the split at home on Wednesday in Game 2.
+The top-seeded Thunder will look to bounce back and salvage the split at home on Wednesday in Game 2 as the 2026 NBA playoffs roll on.
+De'Aaron Fox (ankle) is questionable for San Antonio.

 Tipoff from the Paycom Center in Oklahoma City is set for 8:30 p.m.
 ET.
 The latest Thunder vs. Spurs odds from FanDuel Sportsbook list OKC as a 7.5-point favorite.
 The over/under is 216.5.
 Before making any Thunder vs. Spurs picks, check out the Spurs vs. Thunder predictions from SportsLine's Mike Barner.